New Clinic Treats Gastrointestinal Manifestations of Parkinson’s Disease

 Dr. Videlock’s laboratory research, in collaboration with Ming Guo, MD, PhD, a professor of neurology and molecular & medical pharmacology, examines the role of intestinal inflammation in the development of Parkinson’s disease in mouse and human cellular models.
 “At UCLA we have research covering all of the integrated components of the gut in Parkinson’s disease, including the nerves, the gut microbiome and, in my case, the lining of the gut and the integrity of the barrier,” Dr. Videlock notes.
 “Parkinson’s patients have increased levels of cytokines, which are a sign of inflammation.
 And in some animal studies, gut inflammation can be a trigger for genetic forms of the disease.”

-In the clinic, Drs.
-Videlock and El-Nachef are obtaining important insights about the history of their patients’ symptoms that is helping to inform their research.
+In the clinic, Dr. Videlock is obtaining important insights about the history of their patients’ symptoms that is helping to inform their research.
 “We would like to know more about the characteristics of constipation onset that might point to the possibility that a patient is at risk for developing Parkinson’s disease,” Dr. Videlock says.
 “What are the clues that this might be different from the normal variant of constipation?
 Does it usually happen suddenly or gradually?
 Is there a symptom cluster that might be indicative?”

 At the same time, they are using systematic diagnostic and therapeutic approaches to improve patients’ quality of life.
 The clinic’s providers work closely with Dr. Bronstein to explore relationships between the neurological and gastrointestinal aspects of the disease.
 Dedicated GI dietitians work to improve the patients’ nutritional state, and UCLA speech pathologists diagnose the swallowing problems associated with Parkinson’s disease.